This section will review best practices for administering blood transfusions. The discussion is not meant to be definitive or all inclusive.

 Are two health professionals required to confirm the patient and donor identification information at the bedside prior to transfusion?
 Although many facilities require two health professionals to verify patient identity and that the correct blood is transfused, Canadian (and other) blood safety standards do not require a 2-person check (see CSTM Standards, L2.2 below).
 Neither do AABB Standards, as discussed on the CBBS e-network forum*.
 Although the discussion is from 2001-2002, the AABB Standards still do not require a 2-person check.

 In the UK the BCSH guidelines (C.5.
-Administration of Blood and Blood Components - Identity check of patient and unit of blood) recommends a 1-person check:
+Administration of Blood and Blood Components - Identity check of patient and unit of blood) - at the time of this case study was created - recommends a 1-person check:

 It is recommended that one member of staff should be responsible for carrying out the identity check of the patient and the unit of blood at the patient's bedside.